JulioJu/scholarProjectWebSemantic/README.md

 * `@ApplicationScoped` is not very useful.
 Use simply `static` class properties and method.

-## Others bugs with Fuseki

-* I've noticed a time than my code stop to work, even if I `kill -9` all java then restart server.
-Only restart the computer solve my issue.

-# Others bugs and TODO

 * Factorize
     ./scholarProjectWebSemantic/src/main/java/fr/uga/julioju/sempic/RDFStore.java ,
     (creation of Query could be factorize), but actually I not factorize to